StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/SET_ROLE.md

 ## Description

-Activates roles, along with all of its associated privileges, for the current session.
+Activates roles, along with all of its associated privileges and nested roles, for the current session.
 After the role is activated, users can use this role to perform operations.

+ After running this command, you can run `select is_role_in_session("<role_name>");` to verify whether this role is active in the current session.

 This command is supported from v3.0.